jinyus/dart_beacon/state_beacon/README.md

 ### Beacon.derived:

 Creates a `DerivedBeacon` whose value is derived from a computation function.
-This beacon will recompute its value everytime one of it's dependencies change.
+This beacon will recompute its value every time one of it's dependencies change.

 Example: